David Oreck: Oreck Corporation

 Oreck was asked to take over a failing RCA distributor in New Orleans.
 It came with the abandoned design for an upright vacuum cleaner by Whirlpool, a business RCA had a shareholding in.
 However, Whirlpool's largest customer, Sears was concerned the arrangement would compete with them so in 1963, Oreck and his brother Marshall set up Oreck Corporation to independently sell his own vacuum cleaners by mail order.
 By 1965, the firm was also the exclusive wholesaler for RCA products in Louisiana.
 His 8 lb appliance was a third the weight of other machines available.
 Competitors used this to criticize Oreck's vacuum cleaner's effectiveness and durability.
-Oreck decided to first market to hotels where lightweight would be a selling point.
+Oreck decided to first market to hotels where light weight would be a selling point.

-Over 50,000 hotels worldwide adopted the US manufactured vacuum cleaner, that was light enough to carry between floors, and domestic consumers went on to purchase them, often through the floor care centers Oreck established across the country.
+Over 50,000 hotels worldwide adopted the US manufactured vacuum cleaner, that was light enough to carry between floors, and domestic customers went on to purchase them, often through the floor care stores Oreck established across the country.

 Oreck explained, he had "a good idea, a lot of energy, and no money" but "it took 20 years of hard work to begin to succeed".

 The Oreck family sold their vacuum cleaner business to private equity investors in 2003, initially American Securities Capital Partners.
 Ten years later, following Chapter 11 bankruptcy it was purchased by Techtronic Industries.

 Later years

-Oreck remained active in aviation, maintaining and flying his personal collection of aircraft, which included a Stinson Reliant SR 10J, a Waco WMF, an Aviat Husky Amphibian, an American Champion Decathlon, a Staggerwing Beech G-17S, and a Beech T-34A Mentor.
+Oreck remained active in aviation, maintaining and flying his personal collection of aircraft, which included a Stinson Reliant SR 10J, a Waco WMF, an Aviat Husky Amphibian, an American Champion Decathlon, a Beechcraft Staggerwing G-17S, and a Beech T-34A Mentor.

 Oreck spoke at universities around the U.S., seeking to inspire young entrepreneurs and businesspeople.
 He told his audiences "[You can] see I'm no genius.
 I didn't get started until I was 40.
 I did it.
 You can do it.
 Only in America could this happen."

 David Oreck founded Oreck Pure Air Candles in 2009.

-Personal life and death
+Personal life

 Oreck had a wife, Jan; three adult children (Steven, Tom, and Bruce) from his previous marriage to Paula Sarnoff (niece of David Sarnoff), and seven grandchildren.

-Oreck died on February 15, 2023, at his home in Mississippi.
+Oreck died of natural causes on February 15, 2023, at his home in Mississippi.
 He was 99.